BalajiDabbara/mmd-test-projects/ParanthesesValidator/README.md

 ## Assumptions
 Following assumptions are considered while designing and implementing the app.
 - Only Parentheses are considered as input.
+- OTher Characters will fail and throw an excpetion.

+## Code
+This is developed as a console application in .NET Core using C# language by takingadvantage of Microsoft in-built dependency container.
+This has simple algorithm that will return the longest length of valid parentheses from a given input string.

 ## Design Diagram